Devigarh

 Devi Garh Palace is a heritage hotel and resort, housed in the 18th-century Devi Garh palace in the village of Delwara.
-It was the royal residence of the rulers of Delwara principality, from mid-18th century till mid-20th century.
-Situated amidst in the Aravalli hills, 28 km northeast of Udaipur, Rajasthan, Devigarh forms one of the three main passes into the valley of Udaipur.
+It was the royal residence of the rulers of Delwara principality, from the mid-18th century till the mid-20th century.
+Situated in the Aravalli hills, 28 km northeast of Udaipur, Rajasthan, Devigarh forms one of the three main passes into the valley of Udaipur.